What every best Diet Pills has:

 Normally, carbohydrates are broken down in the small intestine by an enzyme called amylase that's released from the pancreas.
 By blocking the actions of amylase, the carbohydrates pass into the large intestine undigested.
 Digestion of carbohydrates in the large intestine is less efficient, so fewer calories are absorbed by the body.
 The most popular carb blocker is white kidney bean extract (Phaseolus vulgaris) and its efficacy and safety are discussed below.

 What is it?
 Phaseolus vulgaris is the common bean, sometimes referred to as bean pod, that originally was found in Central and South America (it is now grown throughout the world).
 One of its varieties is the white kidney bean, an extract of which has been shown to suppress amylase, the enzyme that breaks down carbohydrates.
-There are 247 products on the market containing Phaseolus vulgaris according to the Natural Medicines Comprehensive Database (NMCD).
+There are 294 products on the market containing Phaseolus vulgaris according to the Natural Medicines Comprehensive Database (NMCD).
 However not all of these products contain white kidney bean, so you should look specifically for white kidney bean extract and not just Phaseolus vulgaris.

 Is white kidney bean extract safe?
 White kidney bean extract is likely safe when used for short periods.
 Cantox Health Services International conducted a safety review of the ingredient and found that it can be consumed safely at doses up to 10 grams (g) per day.
-However this does not mean white kidney bean extract is not without side effects, or unintended consequences.
+However this does not mean white kidney bean extract is not without side effects.
 Most of the side effects reported include some sort of stomach or intestinal upset such as: nausea, vomiting, diarrhea, gas and stomach pain.
 These side effects may disappear with continued use of white kidney bean extract, but are more likely to occur when consuming large doses of the supplement.